Frequently Asked Estate Planning Questions

 How often should you update your estate planning documents?

 We recommend updating your documents every three to five years.
 The reason for that is because most banks will not accept a General Durable Power of Attorney, which grants an agent the right to control your finances, that is more than three years old.
 Moreover, as time progresses, your relationships change.
 It is important to re-evaluate the persons you have essentially entrusted your life decisions with.
 It is imperative that you ensure that those persons still have the same functionality in your life; and if they do not, then we need to update your documents.
-At Esser, Bradley and Khalsa located in beautiful Sedona, AZ, Legacy Estate Plans are our specialty and we offer affordable rates for estate planning updates.
+Legacy Estate Plans are our specialty.
+We offer affordable rates for estate planning updates.

 What is a Special Needs Trust?